 Donner #1 Donner 2 and Prospect 2

-Before payout 54% 48%
+Before payout 40.50% 36%

 After payout 22.5% 27%

-The main focus for the Company is a 3 to 4 well drilling and production program in Newton County, Texas.
+The main focus for the Company was a 3 to 4 well drilling and development program in Newton County, Texas.
 The Company has successfully drilled and completed the first well with production starting in August 2010.